-The Blackstone Library is proud to announce that we now offer to the public the MakerLab, our new mobile maker space.
-This MakerLab was made possible with a generous gift from the Friends of the Blackstone Library.
-The mobile MakerLab includes a MakerBot Replicator 3D printer, video camera and editing equipment, small laptop lab, electronics kits, sewing machine, and more.
+The MakerLab is the Library’s mobile maker space.
+It was made possible with a generous gift from the Friends of the Blackstone Library.
+The mobile MakerLab includes a MakerBot Replicator 3D printer, Lulzbot Taz 5 3D printer, video camera and editing equipment, small laptop lab, electronics kits, sewing machine, and more.
 The library’s MakerLab provides you with free access to tools, technology, and materials that allow you to learn new skills, connect with other makers and ideas, and create something of your very own.

 The MakerLab is open to adults, teens, and children (with supervision).
 Some training is required prior to using the equipment.
 If you are interested in being part of our maker movement, please call Katy Dillman at 203.488.1441, ext 313 or send an email.
 We are looking for volunteer Mentors with technology skills (from sewing and soldering to photo/video editing and programming), people to train on the 3D printer, and help plan future programs using our equipment.
 Teens and adults are welcome!

 What’s a Maker Space and Why is it at the Library?